Ekaitzu/Line-Follower-with-Arduino/README.md

 # Line-Follower-with-Arduino
-We program a little robot to follow a black line using an Arduino.
+We program a little robot to follow a black line using an Arduino Nano.